 World War I

 The outbreak of World War I in 1914 is cited by Jehovah’s Witnesses as ‘evidence’ for their interpretations.
 Prior to 1914, the Bible Students were “expecting this Age to close with an awful time of trouble, … to break out with suddenness and force not long after October, 1914.”
 (The Watchtower, 15 May 1911).
 However, World War I began after the assassination of Archduke Ferdinand in June of 1914, too early in the year for the alleged October fulfilment.
-Austria, Belgium, Britain, France, Germany, Russia and Serbia were all at war prior to October.
+Australia, Austria, Belgium, Britain, France, Germany, Hungary, Japan, Luxembourg, Montenegro, New Zealand, Russia, Serbia and South Africa were all at war prior to October.
 World War I did not begin suddenly, but followed the First and Second Balkan Wars of 1912–1913.
 (For at least the last 80 years, the Watch Tower Society has completely ignored the Balkan Wars and the actual causes of World War I.) Rather than claim that the war in 1914 proved Russell right, he instead reissued his Studies in the Scriptures with dates changed to 1915, because his expectations for 1914 had failed.
 Armageddon obviously did not begin in 1914, and it was not until the 1920s that a doctrine similar to Jehovah’s Witnesses’ current view emerged.

 ‘Sign of the Last Days’